plausible/docs/docs/excluding-pages.md

 As usual, you need to place your Plausible Analytics tracking script code into the Header (`<head>`) section of your site.
 Place the tracking script within the `<head> … </head>` tags.

-## Adding the page exclusions
+## Add the pages you'd like to exclude from being tracked

 The page-specific exclusions rely on a script option `data-exclusions`.
-You add page exclusions in this very similarly to `data-domain`.
+You add page exclusions very similarly to `data-domain`.
 The format for this field is as follows:

 ```
 data-exclude="/blog4, /rule/*, /how-to-*, /*/admin, /*/priv/*, /more-paths-here"